ros2/ros2_documentation/source/The-ROS2-Project/Platform-EOL-Policy.rst

 When a target platform reaches EOL:

-* All ROS distributions immediately drop support for that platform.
+* All ROS distributions stop supporting that platform.
 * Existing ROS packages will remain available and functional, but they will no longer be updated.

 When a target platform reaches EOL, it stops receiving critical bug and security fixes.